AleksaZatezalo/AleksaZatezalo/README.md

 H3ll0 W0r1d!

 My name is Aleksa Zatezalo.
 I am a cyber security reasercher, software developer and infrastructure security consultant.
 This github profile contains a list of personal projects and cyber security reaserch projects I have created.
-Aside from my passion for mobile development, website development (& sometimes AI) I enjoy contributing to open source security projects such as Meta-sploit.
+Aside from my passion for mobile development, website development (& sometimes AI) I enjoy contributing to open source security projects such as Metasploit.
 Hopefully you find some cool security tools exploring this profile.

 ---
 ### 🧰 Primary Languages & Tools